Yazwh0/BitMagic.Legacy/Documentation/InstructionSets/4510_instructions.md

  | Indirect, Y | SBC (\$nn),Y | $F1 | 2 |
  | Indirect, Z | SBC (\$nn),Z | $F2 | 2 |

-This instruction performs A $-$ M - 1 + C, and sets the processor flags accordingly.
+This instruction performs A - M - 1 + C, and sets the processor flags accordingly.
 The result is stored in the Accumulator Register.

 NOTE: This instruction is affected by the status of the Decimal Flag.

 Side effects:

-- The N flag will be set if the result of A $-$ M is negative, i.e. bit 7 is set in the result, else it will be cleared.
+- The N flag will be set if the result of A - M is negative, i.e. bit 7 is set in the result, else it will be cleared.
-- The C flag will be set if the result of A $-$ M is zero or positive, i.e., if A is not less than M, else it will be cleared.
+- The C flag will be set if the result of A - M is zero or positive, i.e., if A is not less than M, else it will be cleared.
 - The V flag will be set if the result has a different sign to both of the arguments, else it will be cleared.
 If the flag is set, this indicates that a signed overflow has occurred.
-- The Z flag will be set if the result of A $-$ M is zero, else it will be cleared.
+- The Z flag will be set if the result of A - M is zero, else it will be cleared.

 ## SEC

 **Set Carry Flag**\
-C $\leftarrow$ 1\
+C <- 1\
 Flags: -
  | Mode | Syntax | Hex | Len |
  | --- | --- | --- | --- |